This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Our skin really takes a beating in winter.
-It’s cold, windy, and not only are our faces and lips chapped but the rest of our skin can get a little neglected too.
-Mine does at least, mainly because I’m all covered up and I forget about taking care of it.
-Dry knees and elbows, shins, and well, everywhere.
-For conditioning, I tend to use an oil-based product like my lavender body balm.
-Before that, it needs moisture and that’s why I decided to whip up a batch of winter body lotion.
+It’s cold and windy, and not only are our faces and lips chapped, but the rest of our skin can get a little neglected, too.
+Mine does, at least, mainly because I’m all covered up, and I forget about taking care of it.
+Dry knees and elbows, shins, and, well, everywhere.
+For conditioning, I use an oil-based product like a lavender body balm.
+Before that, it needs moisture, so I decided to whip up a batch of this skin cream recipe.

-It’s light enough to be used all over really, so I’ve been taking a generous scoop and massaging it in from top to toe.
+It’s light enough to be used all over, so I’ve been taking a generous scoop and massaging it in from top to toe.
 It’s silky and light yet penetrating and feels as lovely on my face as it does everywhere else.
-I make it with lavandin essential oil too, which is perfect for this time of the year.
-Lavandin is a type of lavender, but the essential oil has a lot more camphor in it so it really stimulates the skin and senses.
+I make it with lavandin essential oil, perfect for this time of the year.
+Lavandin is a type of lavender, but the essential oil has a lot more camphor in it, so it really stimulates the skin and senses.

 Marshmallow Root in Skincare

-The not so secret ingredient in this recipe is marshmallow root (Althea officinallis).
-Marshmallow is a tall flowering perennial that’s both edible and medicinal — and YES it’s the original ingredient source for marshmallows.
+The not-so-secret ingredient in this recipe is marshmallow root (Althea officinallis).
+Marshmallow is a tall flowering perennial that’s both edible and medicinal — and YES, it’s the original ingredient source for marshmallows.
 One of the best uses of the plant is in making healing herbal infusions for health and skin.
-When drunk, it can help soothe upset stomachs, ulcers, and intestinal issues.
-You’d understand why when you feel the infusion.
+In drinks, it can help soothe upset stomachs, ulcers, and intestinal issues.
+You’ll understand why when you feel the infusion.
 It’s slightly thickened and very smooth and silky.

 It has the same silky and nourishing effect when you use it on your skin.
-That’s why it’s a wonderful ingredient to add to creams and lotions, especially a winter body lotion.
-You could use it in a lot of other handmade skincare recipes too: hair detangler, eye gel, after-sun creams, and practically anything really.
-You can’t go wrong with using marshmallow in skincare.
+That’s why it’s a wonderful ingredient to add to creams and lotions, especially a nourishing skin cream.
+You could use it in a lot of other handmade skincare recipes, too: hair detangler, eye gel, after-sun creams, and practically anything, really.
+You can’t go wrong with using marshmallow extract in skincare.

 Growing marshmallow is easy.
 It’s a stunning plant that reaches well over six feet tall in my garden.
-Tall stems emerge from the ground each spring and by August, they’ll be blooming in soft pink flowers.
-When the stems die down in winter I’ll harvest some of the roots, trying to disturb my plant as little as possible.
-I take just as much as I need, clean it, chop it and dry it in a food dehydrator.
+Tall stems emerge from the ground each spring; by August, they’ll bloom in soft pink flowers.
+When the stems die down in winter, I’ll harvest some of the roots, trying to disturb my plant as little as possible.
+I take just as much as I need, clean it, chop it, and dry it in a food dehydrator.
 It lasts for at least a year afterward.

-Making skin lotions and creams is not difficult but you do need to adhere to several rules.
+Making skin lotions and creams is not difficult, but you do need to adhere to several rules.
 First of all, make sure everything is sanitized before you begin.
 Running all pots, jars, and utensils through the dishwasher works.
-Also, make sure to measure precisely and to stick to the temperatures and instructions.
-Stray from the path and your lotion might not make the journey.
+Also, make sure to measure precisely and stick to the temperatures and instructions.

-Also, any product made with water is going to be a cozy place for microbes to take up residence.
+Also, any product made with water will be a cozy place for microbes to take up residence.
 Minimizing them in the making process helps keep them under control.
 A preservative helps with the rest.
-Without a preservative such as Geogard Ultra, this lotion will only keep for five days.
-And that’s refrigerated!
-From that point, tiny unseen organisms start to live, eat, and poop in your lotion even if you can see them.
-Broad-spectrum preservatives are essential for shelf-life and keeping icky stuff off your skin.
+Without a broad-spectrum preservative, this lotion will only keep for about a week in the refrigerator.
+Broad-spectrum preservatives help to keep skin creams free of microbes for up to eighteen months.

-Other ingredients in this recipe are a dependable emulsifying wax, for binding oil and water together.
+Other ingredients in this recipe include a dependable emulsifying wax for binding oil and water together.
 Cetyl alcohol is a vegetable-based ingredient that thickens and helps emulsify.
 Xanthan gum is another natural thickener and is even used in the food industry.